Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Linear stability analysis

 Finally, the right column of Figure \ref{fig:CoreRadius} shows the imaginary and real parts of the eigenmodes in function of $R$ for $(k_F a_s)^{-1} = -2$ (BCS-regime).
 In contrast to the BEC- and crossover regime, the core mode is observed to be permanently unstable with a constant non-zero imaginary part, indicating that the lifetime of the DQV is insensitive to the system size on the BCS-side.
 The fact that the core mode doesn't seem to interact with the phonon modes at all implies that some other kind of mechanism induces the instability here.
 Analytically, we find that, in the deep BCS-regime, where the coefficients $Q$ and $R$ become large and the coefficient $\tilde{D}$ can be neglected \cite{VATaTePRA}, the linear equations \eqref{eq:DQuv1} and \eqref{eq:DQuv2} can be reduced to a Schr\"{o}dinger-like equation with eigenvalue $\omega^2$.
 The core mode then plays the role of a bound state of the potential created by the vortex profile, and the instability is induced solely by the core mode with $\omega^2 < 0$.

 A possible microscopic explanation beyond the EFT for the behavior of the instability in the BCS-regime is that, instead of the collective excitations, the core mode now couples to the single-particle excitations of the system (i.e.\ unpaired fermions), which play a more significant role on this side of the interaction domain.
 The presence of these unpaired particles is taken into account through the local value of the single-particle excitation spectrum $E_{\mathbf{q}}(r) = \sqrt{f^2(r) + (\mathbf{q}^2 - \mu)}$ in the EFT coefficients $\tilde{D}_s$, $\mathcal{A}$ and $\partial_s \mathcal{A}_s$ (where $\mathbf{q}$ represents the wave vector of the fermionic modes) .
 Close to the vortex core, the amplitude $f(r)$ of the stationary vortex solution goes to zero, meaning $E_{\mathbf{q}}(r)$ will decrease as well.
-Consequently, the core mode, which is exactly localized around this region, might be able to couple to the single-particle excitation modes to induce the decay.
+Consequently, the core mode, which is exactly localized around this region, might be able to couple to the single-particle excitation modes to induce the decay through, e.g., the pair-breaking process.
+This sort of coupling with single-particle excitations is important to understand the dissipative mechanism in the inelastic collisions of dark solitons \cite{scott2012decay}, which is qualitatively described in our EFT description \cite{THvALKTColl}.